 In late August, Ollie was observed running loose on the I-10 freeway in Phoenix during a big rainstorm.
 He managed to get off of the freeway via an exit, ran down a major street, and into a neighborhood!
 A few blocks further and Ollie, terrified, cowered down the street next to the curb.
 Luckily, a kind lady who was en route to the airport in the midst of a family emergency took the time to reach out and find help for Ollie.

-And he is a spectacular pup!
-Ollie appears to be a sweet and gentle mix of shepherd and large herding breed.
-Ollie was in terrible condition and so thin that his bones protruded, He has begun to fill out beautifully!
+He is a spectacular pup!
+Ollie is a sweet and gentle mix.
+Although he was in terrible condition he has filled out beautifully!

 Complete our Foster Application!